 - Depending on your selection of functions in the Status Bar you will see the maximum value in our data set.
 In this case, this set is €38,577.00

 It is as easy as that.
-You can also see the Average of our data set, as well as a count of the number of records.
+So, we can also see the Average of our data set, as well as a count of the number of records.
 Handy?.

-Why not explore the options that are available on the Excel Status Bar.
+So why not explore the options that are available on the Excel Status Bar?.

 Do You Need Help With An Excel Problem?.